En español | The federal government ran out of funding at midnight Friday and shut down.

 A: No, the postal service is self-funded and will continue to operate.

 A: National parks, museums and monuments are very likely to lock their doors.
 In 1995-96, 368 national park sites closed, causing the loss of an estimated 7 million visitors.
 Museums and monuments lost another 2 million visitors.
 If you've reserved a campsite at a national park for a vacation, you could find it unavailable.
 Check ahead online or with a phone call.

 A: About 200,000 U.S. passport applications went unprocessed by the State Department during the 1995-96 shutdown, along with 30,000 visa requests from foreigners each day.

 A: No, Congress considers itself essential, and the law seems to agree.
-Members of Congress and the president are paid by mandatory spending that is required by statute — not through the appropriations bills that fund the government and pay federal workers.
+Members of Congress and the president are paid not through the appropriations bills that fund the government and pay federal workers, but rather by mandatory spending that is required by statute.